 Dr. Lewis practices yoga and meditation every day and is a frequent visitor to Satchidananda Ashram —Yogaville in Buckingham, Virginia.
 She is vegan.

-Mr. Jesulaitis received a Bachelor’s Degree in Business Administration from Duquesne University in Pittsburgh, Pennsylvania and a Masters Certificate in Government Contracting from George Washington University in Washington, D.C.
+Mr. Jesulaitis received a Bachelor’s degree in Business Administration from Duquesne University in Pittsburgh, Pennsylvania and a Master’s Certificate in Government Contracting from George Washington University in Washington, D.C.

 Marianne Tshihamba is originally from the Democratic Republic of Congo and has lived in the United States for most of her life.
 For the past 15 years, she has worked with associations, non-profit organizations and government contractors as a conference and event planner in the Washington, D.C. metropolitan area.

-Kenda Kittrell Chavis, PT DScPT MPT
+Kenda Kittrell Chavis, DScPT

 Kenda Kittrell Chavis is an experienced physical therapist and rehabilitation consultant with over tenyears of experience working with individuals with both physical and intellectual disabilities.
 As a physical therapist, she has treated a myriad of diagnoses across life spans.
 As a clinical consultant, Dr. Chavis worked closely with the District of Columbia Department of Disability Services through a partnership with Liberty Healthcare and Georgetown University’s Child Development Center.
 Dr. Chavis is a tireless advocate for individuals with disabilities as well as for training and development of caregivers who support individuals with complex needs.
 She helped develop professional development programs for community staff agencies and adult day care centers as well as provided individualized training for families.
 Dr. Chavis was also a co-presenter at the International Center of Equity in Health in Cuba as a graduate student.
 She believes that this experience fueled her passion for patient advocacy as well as training and development.
 Currently, Dr. Chavis works as a pediatric physical therapist specializing in infants and toddlers with developmental delays and medically fragile diagnoses.